EDS-Bioinformatics-Laboratory/ENCORE/0_PROJECT.md

 * *Enter the project title*

-  * *Also add to the FSS Navigator configuration file Navigation.conf*
+  * *Also add to the Compendium Navigator configuration file Navigation.conf*

 * *Project description and goals*